Headache or Migraine? Signs You May Need an MRI

 3 min

-Headache and Migraine Diagnosis: Signs You May Need an MRI
+Headache or Migraine?
+Signs You May Need an MRI

 Headaches and migraines can disrupt daily life, making it essential to identify the root cause.
 While most headaches aren’t caused by serious conditions, your doctor may recommend an MRI if your symptoms indicate a potential underlying issue.